 This is a photo release form template with restriction requirements (i.e. watermarking, website or photo credit).

-Just please remember, this article should be construed as informational, not legal advice.
+Disclaimer: We love providing resources and templates to photographers.
+Please remember, this article should be construed as informational, not legal advice.
 StudioBinder does not provide or offer legal advice to its readers.
 StudioBinder, its editors and authors will not be held responsible for any legal issues the reader might encounter based on the subjects found in this post.
 As always, we recommend you consult a legal expert for advice on release forms and agreements.
 This disclaimer assigns you, our readers, all responsibility for your own decisions.

 We hope this article is helpful in providing a better understanding of a good photo release form template.
 Remember, a photo release is only part of the process.
 To protect your image rights, you should also have the client sign a model release.
 If you haven’t already, make sure to read our companion article where we describe The Essentials of a Model Release Form and provide a template to get you started.